VielenDanke/go-dstructures/README.md

 It needs for correct equality in unique structures, also hash needed in HashSet, HashMap, TreeSet, TreeMap structures.

-Example of using EqualHashRule interfaces:
+Example of using EqualHashRule interface:
 ````
 type cStr string